 Painting my Laundry Room Cabinets

 When we bought our house it came loaded with reddish-brown stained cabinets and I can’t stand them.
 But like I said, cabinets are expensive to replace so I lived with them for years.
-Then I couldn’t take it anyone.
+Then I couldn’t take it anymore.
 Cabinet painting was becoming a popular thing, so I decided to look into it.
 You can certainly hire a number of businesses to re-paint them for you or you can DIY it, like I did.
 With most DIY projects, I teach myself how to do it through trial and error.
 But I wasn’t willing to risk the error part of trial-ing so I decided to look into cabinet painting classes.
 I found one offered locally by Restyle Junkie.
 While the class was expensive, it was well worth it to understand the proper way to paint cabinets.

 My original plan was to use the laundry room cabinets as practice for tackling the kitchen cabinets but after finishing this project, I don’t think I will ever paint cabinets again.
 I love how they turned out and I am proud of the job I did, but it was sooo much work.
 With about 5 times as many cabinets in the kitchen, that would be a big nope, nuh uh, nada, no way.